alfjl/42HN_Strassenbau-Simulator-3000/README.md

 Aditionally all functions of the [MinilibX](https://github.com/42Paris/minilibx-linux) can be used.

 ### Description
-This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
-It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.
+The goal of this project is to display a dynamic first-person view of a player, moving on a (maze-like) map.

 ### General rules
 * As a first argument, the program takes a [config-file](#config-file).